16 years of CVE-2008-0166

 To celebrate the sixteenth anniversary of this discovery, I am hereby disclosing that many DKIM setups still used keys vulnerable to this bug in 2024.
 This also affects BIMI due to a poorly designed specification.

-I will present these findings at the miniDebConf Berlin.
+I presented these findings at the miniDebConf Berlin.
+A video recording is available (high quality, low quality).

 DKIM keys vulnerable to Debian OpenSSL bug